 Nature is an amazing artist.
 To document Nature’s hand, filmmaker Samuel Orr made this time-lapse video showing a forest changing over the course of a year.
 Orr composed this movie using 40,000 still images taken from the front window of a house over a 15 month period.

-For more details on how the filmmaker created this . . . → Read More: A time-lapse video showing a forest changing over the span of a year by Samuel Orr
+For more details on how the . . . → Read More: A time-lapse video showing a forest changing over the span of a year by Samuel Orr

 (A Day in India from The Perennial Plate on Vimeo)